 The ATP is the first operational domain training requirement for recent ARC graduates upon arrival to the recruiting station.
-This program validates foundational skills and focuses training only on the new Recruiting NCO's deficient areas.
-The 120-day program begins immediately following satisfactory completion of the reception and integration program.
-The ATP requires station commanders to assess (Go/No-Go) critical Recruiting NCO tasks, provide refresher training on "No-Go" areas and re-assess.
-The soldier has 120-days to receive a "Go" rating on tasks.
-Soldiers may complete the ATP earlier than 120-days providing they receive a "Go" rating on all tasks.
-Regardless of Go/No-go status on tasks, the Recruiting NCO must attend the Battalion New Recruiting NCO Board for determination of qualification.
-(See Appendix K).
+This program trains foundational skills and focuses on Prospecting, Interviewing, Processing and Future Soldier Management.
+The 150-day program begins immediately following arrival to the organization.
+The ATP requires station commanders to train Recruiters on foundational skills and provide the Recruiter with a "Trained" status.
+The soldier has 150-days to receive a "Trained" status on all skills.
+(See Appendix J).